lapocarrieri/Intelligent-Decision-Support-System-Project/README.md

 ### Overview
 The project consists in the creation of a movie reccomander system using word2vec and Cosine TFIDF Movie Description Similarity in order to develop a website user-friendly to choose the movie.
-With word2vec the summaries of the movies is taken into account to find a movie that is similar to the chosen one, with
+With word2vec the summaries of the movies is taken into account to find a movie that is similar to the chosen one, with Movie_reccomander_tfIDF.ipynb instead it is possible to choose the movie considering the reviews of the similar users.

 ### Download the datasets